Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Introduction

 Optimizations regarding communication complexity have also been a topic of interest.
 The work of~\cite{MoseArxivNew} achieves optimal-resilience asynchronous $\approximateagreement$ with $O(n^2)$ messages per iteration, in contrast to the $O(n^3)$ messages required by earlier solutions~\cite{OPODIS:AAD04}.
-In addition,~\cite{PODC:GhLiWa24, PODC:GhLiWa25} show that $O(\ell n)$ bits of communication are sufficient to achieve a stronger variant of $\approximateagreement$ (with exact agreement) on $\ell$-bit integer inputs, provided that $\ell$ is sufficiently large.
+In addition,~\cite{PODC:GhLiWa24, PODC:GhLiWa25} show that $O(\ell n)$ bits of communication are sufficient to achieve a stronger variant of $\convexagreement$ on $\ell$-bit integer inputs, provided that $\ell$ is sufficiently large, and \cite{SokDiana} extended this result to real-valued $\approximateagreement$.

-\paragraph{Multiple dimensions.} The problem of $\approximateagreement$ on $\mathbb{R}^d$ was introduced independently by Mendes and Herlihy~\cite{PODC:VaiGar13} and Vaidya and Garg~\cite{STOC:MenHer13} (see also the journal version~\cite{DIST:MHVG15}).
-These works established both necessary and sufficient conditions for achieving $\approximateagreement$ on $\mathbb{R}^d$ in the asynchronous model.
-Additionally,\cite{PODC:VaiGar13} introduced the exact-agreement variant of the problem in the synchronous model.
-Recent works have explored the feasibility of $\approximateagreement$ in the network-agnostic model, both for the approximate variant\cite{SPAA:GhLiWa23} and the exact-agreement variant~\cite{eprint:ConvexWorld}.

-We note that $\approximateagreement$ on $\mathbb{R}^d$ comes with stronger limitations compared to the one-dimensional case, such as lower corruption thresholds and exponential local computation costs.
-These challenges have motivated various modifications to the original definition.
-This includes assuming that inputs can be \emph{validated}\cite{ARXIV:DoSteZo22}, requiring the honest outputs to lie in the convex hull of the projections of the honest inputs onto lower dimensions rather than in the convex hull of the honest inputs themselves \cite{PODC:XiaVai16, OPODIS:XiaVai16}, or focusing on approximating the centroid of the honest inputs instead of requiring the outputs to lie in their convex hull~\cite{ARXIV:CamMel23}.

-Regarding efficient solutions, the work of~\cite{DISC:FugNow18} improved the round complexity of asynchronous $\approximateagreement$ on $\mathbb{R}^d$ compared to the initial solutions~\cite{PODC:VaiGar13, STOC:MenHer13}.
-To the best of our knowledge, however, the optimal round complexity for $\approximateagreement$ on $\mathbb{R}^d$ remains an open problem, particularly in \emph{message-passing} models (where communication occurs via a network) with Byzantine failures.
-In contrast, the recent work of~\cite{OPODIS:AttEll22} establishes lower bounds and provides efficient protocols for $\approximateagreement$ on $\mathbb{R}^d$ in the \emph{wait-free model}, where roughly up to $t < n$ parties may crash and communication occurs via shared memory (as opposed to via a network).

-\paragraph{Trees and graphs.} The problem of approximately agreeing on vertices in a graph was first considered by the independent works of Alcántara et al.\cite{DISC:ACFR19} and Nowak and Rybicki\cite{DISC:NoRy19}.